anon-blue/anon.blue/README.txt

-l lmao i cant type -romage -sage sur un nuyage- errance entre 2 tranche de pain Cant find me anymores start with a simple rhyme. you know french? i don't so it will have a weird pronunciation but too bad it will be fuuvyghjvjyjromage? nice i'm rapping it right now, just miss the beat. the mixtape is coming soon. we'll make a hit'. talking about bread? that's an interesting subject now i'm hungry.
+l lmao i cant type -romage -sage sur un nuyage- errance entre 2 tranche de pain Cant find me anymores start with a simple rhyme. you know french? i don't so it will have a weird pronunciation but too bad it will be fuuvyghjvjyjromage? nice i'm rapping it right now, just miss the beat. the mixtape is coming saaaa we'll make a hit'. talking about bread? that's an interesting subject now i'm hungry.
                                 is there such a thing?
                               Tellement de douceur